I’m not trying to digress or gain sympathy, just establish context.

 December 13th, 2017’s episode with Joe Biden, is NO exception, I saw that yesterday morning.

-Including the segment with Joe Biden and Meghan McCain that made me cry, when discussing glioblastoma and I’m sure I’m NOT the only person, to see that exchange, as well as other things that they both talked about, who was extremely moved by it.
+Including the segment with Joe Biden and Meghan McCain (who in her own right, I think is AWESOME) that made me cry, when discussing glioblastoma and I’m sure I’m NOT the only person, to see that exchange, as well as other things that they both talked about, who was extremely moved by it.

 And truthfully, I didn’t realize the longstanding relationship between Joe Biden and John McCain, until yesterday morning, which I’m kind of embarrassed to admit.